 For me, I recognize the damage to my psyche that this turmoil is doing.
 At times, I’m filled with anxiety, anger, and frustration that is difficult not to display in my demeanor at work, interacting with the guy at the cash register, and even my own family.
 I imagine you’re probably in the same spot.
 You probably try desperately not to let your thoughts drift to what’s going on, but you then rationalize to yourself the importance of what is.
 I mean, we’re talking about the federal government.
 We’re talking about the future of a polarized country.
 We’re talking about the mental health of us all.
 With these rationalizations, it’s too easy to drift right back into the raging torrent that is the national conversation.

 Its pull can be so strong that trying to hold any remnant of Stoic thought is a daunting task.
 Stoicism, of course, empowers us to choose our response to stimulus.
 As Nassim Taleb puts it: “Stoicism is about the domestication of emotions, not their elimination.”
 We can’t escape feeling the weight of this year, but we can aim to shift it.
 One of the best ways to do that is to not worry about what we can’t control.
 Easier said than done, though.
 Our recursive, self-sabotaging thought processes lead us often to negative outcomes, but it’s always important to remember what is happening right now and for us to try to carve out space for reflection.
 Right now, at this moment, does getting angry at the latest news development really benefit me?
 Is being 56 comments into this Reddit thread a good use of my time?
-How’s Bitcoin doing?
-When will the dollar fail?
 Even holding a second of stillness to check in is alleviating.
 That stillness is like an electromagnet pushing the weight off our minds.
 It gives us the ability to accept.
 We can’t control the election.
 We can’t put out tens of thousands of acres of fire.
 We can’t fast forward through this year.
-Rather than allowing such information to consume us with FUD, we must search for the spaces to find solace.
+Rather than allowing such information to consume us with FUD (fear, uncertainty, and doubt), we must search for the spaces to find solace.
 Those spaces are where we want our minds to be.